Close your eyes and imagine walking into a classroom and seeing what can only be explained as pure chaos.

 Choosing guided meditations that are short but high in positive self-talk pack to biggest bang with decreasing anxiety and increasing self-confidence.
 There are so many to choose from on your phone or iPads, as well as activity cards and books that use meditations and gentle yoga poses.

 Anxiety hates when you’re proactive about what you need.
-Some students may by hyper-sensitive to stimuli in the classroom (such as fluorescent lights, multiple conversations going on, or too many people) and become overwhelmed with the sensory input they are getting, other students may be hypo-sensitive and not receiving enough sensory input.
+Some students may be hyper-sensitive to stimuli in the classroom (such as fluorescent lights, multiple conversations going on, or too many people) and become overwhelmed with the sensory input they are getting, other students may be hypo-sensitive and not receiving enough sensory input.

 While one student may need a quiet area to decompress, another might need some heavy lifting activities (such as moving some books or a box to another room) to help self-regulate, shake off excess anxiety, and refocus.
 Some students have this written into their IEP’s and others you just figure out along the journey!
 By making a schedule that incorporates these sensory breaks that speak to the specific need of the individual you are helping them to decompress, regulate their emotions, refocus, and be ready to learn.

 What had once been the “Quiet Zone” for my elementary students transitioned to the Chill Zone when they got into middle school.
 There are so many creative ways to create a Quiet Zone in your classroom or at home (I mean, have you looked at Pinterest lately?!).
-For some of my students I used a house made out of cardboard that was generously donated from our kindergarten class.
+For some of my students, I used a house made out of cardboard that was generously donated from our kindergarten class.

 This provided the perfect space for one student at a time who needed an enclosed, dimly lit, quiet area when he/she was feeling overstimulated.
 And some students needed an area that was rich in activities that utilized their fine and gross motor skills, as well as addressed their heightened sensory needs.
-For this I would use knobby balls, medicine balls, exercise balls, kinetic sand, therapy dough with beads hidden inside, and various other activities that satiated this need for input.
+For this, I would use knobby balls, medicine balls, exercise balls, kinetic sand, therapy dough with beads hidden inside, and various other activities that satiated this need for input.

 Have you ever had someone ask how you are and you just didn’t really know what to say?
 Sometimes we’re a tangle of emotions or feelings and it’s hard to separate them.
-By providing a word bank of emotion words a child can choose how they are feeling and provide multiple words.
+By providing a word bank of emotional words a child can choose how they are feeling and provide multiple words.
 Some students I have worked with found it challenging to relay their emotions or feelings verbally so I started doing a body scan.

 It’s much like you would while you’re doing a mediation, checking in with all the parts of your body from head to toe.
 For students who could not relay that they didn’t feel well, asking about a specific body part made it a little easier than them having to figure out what didn’t feel good on their own.
 This was a great tool to help a student realize if they were feeling certain emotions that it was ok and we could work together on that and turn their bad feelings into good ones!

-By using these techniques students are not only feeling respected and valued, but they are being empowered by adding more strategies to their toolbox!
+By using these techniques students are not only feeling respected and valued but they are being empowered by adding more strategies to their toolbox!
 We all feel appreciated and accepted when someone takes that little extra time to find out what our needs are and ways to help us succeed.
 So let’s work together to meet your child where he/she is and watch he/her soar to success!

 This article was featured in Issue 85 – Top Strategies for Supporting your Family